se7enxweb/mirror.ezpublish.se7enx.com/README.md

 # Books

+## why we continue to mirror these valuable training materials from eZ?

 These pdf books were originally sold for minimal cost by eZ Systems to the developer community to speed up developer training and geberal adoption of the software stack for web application publishing.

 Not long after the completion of the third book release all of these books were provided for free (the price of a fake email address for future advertizing mails only) to all anonymouse users of the company website ez.no to further grow the market and drive educational efforts to adopt the system.